smessmer/binary-layout/README.md

   data_section: [u8], // open ended byte array, matches until the end of the packet });
 ```
+See also the more complete example under `tests/nested.rs` in this repository.

 License: MIT OR Apache-2.0